Trails at Broadmoor

 Length: 0.5 miles

-Details: The start of Indian Brook Trail passes open fields, drops down to a vernal pool overlook on the right, and then parallels Indian Brook through oak woods to Glacial Hill Trail.
+Details: The start of Indian Brook Trail passes open fields, drops down to a vernal pool overlook on the right, and then parallels Indian Brook through oak woods to Glacial Hill Trail at signpost 15.
+Go right at signpost 15 to continue on Glacial Hill Trail up to the Glacial Hill loop.

 All Persons Trail

-Details: This trail includes a 430-foot boardwalk through the marsh, where visitors of all ages and abilities can observe the wetlands.
+Details: This trail begins at the Nature Center and makes a switchback to the left includes a 430-foot boardwalk through the marsh, where visitors of all ages and abilities can observe the wetlands.
 Turtle watching is a favorite activity from late spring through early fall.
-Painted turtles bask among lily pads and arrow arum.
-An audio tour accessible by cell phone interprets this walk.
+Painted Turtles bask among lily pads and arrow arum.
+Continue right after the boardwalk to rejoin the main trail and take a spur to the left and up a slight slope to an outlook platform overlooking the field and woods.
+There are benches on either side of the platform.
+An audio tour accessible by cell phone interprets some of this walk during spring and fall.
 Learn more

 Length: 0.5 miles

-Details: From signpost 5 go left to cross over Indian Brook on an old cart road, continue to a sharp right turn where the trail borders a residential area.
+Details: From signpost 5 go left to cross over Indian Brook on an old cart road, continue to a sharp right turn through the woods with views of Wildlife Pond.
 Mature trees at the beginning sometimes attract Great Horned Owls in winter.
-Past the residential area, the trail emerges from the woods with views of the field and Wildlife Pond.
+The trail emerges from the woods with views of the field and Wildlife Pond beyond.
 This can be a good spot for birding the field edge and the pond.
 Look for great blue herons and wood ducks in the pond and northern cardinals, black-capped chickadees, white-breasted nuthatches, and the occasional northern mockingbird along the field edge.

 Charles River Trail